manuelbieh/react-book/advanced-concepts/higher-order-components.md

 };
 ```

-We've defined a function called `withFormatting` that takes in a React component.
+We have defined a function called `withFormatting` that takes in a React component.
 The function will return a new React component which in turn renders the component that was passed into the function and equips it with the props `bold` and `italic`.
 The component can now access these props:

 ```jsx
 const FormattedComponent = withFormatting(({ bold, italic }) => (